Skip to content

 Id#

 The unique identifier of the data source.
 This is used by internal events to ensure sensors use the correct data as well as part of the entity name of all related entities.
-For example, if you were using data provided by Octopus Energy, then this might be octopus_energy.

 Entities#